Jet engine performance: Tip clearance with backbone bending and case out-of-roundness

 Under normal conditions the most severe air loading on the engine carcase is at take-off when the high mass flow at take-off thrust combines with a high angle of attack meaning a large momentum change, and force, is required to align the airflow with the engine.

 General Electric CF6-6 engine.
 Aerodynamic loads on the inlet cowl (left) are highest at high angles of attack during take-off rotation and climb.
 The air approaching from below has to turn into the engine inlet and the force required to change its momentum is reacted as an upwards force on a CF6-50 inlet of about 4 tons.
 The inlet is bolted to the fan case and the bending moment is transferred inwardly through the struts shown into the core casing.

 CF6 struts linking the fan case to the compressor case transfer the air loads from the inlet to the engine backbone, causing bending, case distortion and blade tip rubs.
 Clearances have to be increased to prevent rubs and performance is lost.

 The Pratt & Whitney JT3D is an example of an early turbofan engine.
 These engines typically encountered bending along the length of the engine and localised out of roundness where the thrust was transferred from the engine.
 These issues caused no real concern because thrust levels which caused the distortions were low enough and blade clearances were large enough.

 A Pratt & Whitney JT9D museum exhibit with none of the accessories, tubes, wiring and cowls which cover a functional engine.
 Revealed are the casings bolted together which make up the structural backbone of the engine.
 The engine thrust is transferred to the aircraft pylon at the top of the turbine case.
-As this is above the engine centerline where the thrust acts it causes backbone bending in the core engine which in turn causes causes blade tip rubs and performance loss.
+As this is above the engine centerline where the thrust acts it causes backbone bending in the core engine which in turn causes blade tip rubs and performance loss.

 General Electric GE90 shows one of two locations (45 degrees either side of top centre) on fan frame where engine thrust is transferred by links to the rear thrust mount for transfer to the aircraft pylon.

 GE90 shows one of two thrust links to the rear thrust mount on the exhaust case.
 Early JT9D and CF6 engines had thrust transferred from a single location on the top of the engine backbone which distorted the casing requiring increased tip clearances to prevent rubs.
 Acceptable distortion, with smaller tip clearances, was obtained if thrust was shared between 2 locations, one either side of vertical.
 This is common on modern engines of this type.